M42/reflection-proofs/README.md

 Note on compiler modifications
 ------------------------------

 At the time of writing, the code presented here does not work as advertised: a slightly modified version of the Agda compiler is required.
-Why this is needed, and what modifications are involved, is explained in detail in the [thesis](https://github.com/toothbrush/reflection-proofs/downloads) this code supports – please have a look at Appendix A.1 there before telling me my code doesn't compile.
+Why this is needed, and what modifications are involved, is explained in detail in the [thesis](https://github.com/toothbrush/reflection-proofs/downloads) this code supports – please have a look at Appendix A.1 there first.
+Essentially, quoted lambda terms are annotated with a type signature, which isn't default behaviour.